 One of the more popular requests was for more “dinner-party-quality, everyday-easy recipes”.
 It’s funny, because as much as I love to cook, I’m right there with you on this one.
 Who doesn’t love a dinner that looks gorgeous, tastes crazy-delicious and doesn’t take hours to prepare?
-I’m not into that kind of entertaining anymore, the kind that would take me a hours on end to prepare for.
+I’m not into that kind of entertaining anymore, the kind that would take me a hours on end to prep for.
 I just don’t have the time these days, and I’m quite certain (from the survey) that most of you don’t either.

-So with that introduction, let me tell you about the Honey Bourbon Glazed Salmon.
+So with that introduction, let me tell you about this Honey Bourbon Glazed Salmon.
 I’ve served it quite frequently lately.
 It checks both the boxes – definitely delicious, dinner party quality and minimal preparation time.
 The only real prep is preparing the sweet, sticky, spicy, gingery glaze/drizzling sauce and that’s easy-peasy.
 Simply combine all the ingredients; honey, bourbon, brown sugar, soy sauce, whole grain mustard, ginger, garlic and red pepper flakes in a medium size pot and bring to a boil.
 Simmer for about 5 minutes, till fragrant and syrupy.
 That’s it!

 A half hour before dinner, make some rice (it’s wonderful over quinoa too!) and prep the asparagus.
 Haricots verts (those long, skinny French green beans) would be another fabulous side for this entrée.
 About 10 minutes before dinner, preheat the oven, brush the salmon with half of the sweet, spicy sauce and broil until deeply colored and nicely caramelized on both sides.
 Drizzle a little of the remainder sauce over the salmon when serving.

 Besides a dinner entrée, I’ve also served this Honey Bourbon Glazed Salmon in a salad with an Asian dressing and lots of beautiful greens.
 You could add julienne carrots, cucumber slices, snow peas, sesame seeds, cashews, peanuts – really whatever you’re in the mood for!
-For the salad, sometimes I leave the salmon whole and other times I’ll break it into chunks after broiling.
+For the salad, sometimes I leave the salmon whole and other times, I’ll break it into chunks after broiling.
 However I’ve served it, it’s always been very well received.